 I spent $5 on the table decor/paper plates.

-I bought the plates, utensils, cups, napkins and table cloth at Walmart for $.97 each.
+The plates, utensils, cups, napkins, and table cloth were bought at Walmart for $.97 each.

 The centerpieces were put together using items I had at home.
 I simply filled a mason jar with fruit loop cereal and put a flower inside.
 So easy!
 So cute!
 The girls loved munching on the cereal while they were waiting for the food to be ready.

-By trying to use food I already had at home, I spent $10 on a few remaining items.
+I used food I already had at home and as a result, I only had to spend $10 on a few remaining items.

 Beings how this was a Pancake party, I tried to make the food a fun part of the party. (and…while I was so busy doing that….I failed to take any pictures of the food, oops!)